Nicoolandgood/nucliar/README.md

 ```

->The example above will now generate specific Typescript code.
+>The example above will **not** generate specific Typescript code.
 In order to do that, you will have to use the `it.useTypescript` property inside a `if` statement in the template.

 ## :round_pushpin: Roadmap